-Two deaths in 24 hours - one person in court on murder charge and one person on the run
+Two deaths in 24 hours - man in court on murder charge and one person on the run

 One person is in court and another is being sought by police after two alleged murders in just 24 hours.

-Detectives in Waikato are working to find the person responsible for the death of a man who died about 6pm yesterday in a violent attack in Hamilton.
+Detectives in Waikato are working to find the person responsible for the death of a man about 6pm yesterday in a violent attack in Hamilton.

 Police were called to Slim St in Bader, Hamilton, just before 6pm to reports of a grievous assault.
 It is understood the person was stabbed.

-A resident on Slim St told the Herald the property where the incident occurred was known as "a bit of a gang house".
+A resident on Slim St told the Herald the property where the attack occurred was known as "a bit of a gang house".

 She was not sure which gang it was connected to, but said there were a lot of people "going in and out of there".

 "There is a lot of noise from [that house].
-It can be pretty rough around here, a lot motorbikes driving up and down the street."
+It can be pretty rough around here, a lot of motorbikes driving up and down the street."

 The atmosphere of the street had changed in recent years after a Māori warden in the area retired and was not replaced, she said.